Frequently Asked Questions

 What are some events you have annually?

 Traditionally, we have held Poetry Chalkings; Fall Writers Series & Spring Poetry Festival; Read a Poet, Write a Poem workshop series; Festival of Listening; Women’s History Month Poetry Potluck; Live Lit; and Edible Book Contest.
 Due to the high number of events we do every year though, we don’t always have the chance to do each and every one of those events listed.
 Make sure to check our Events page for the most up-to-date information.
-We also administer the Benvenuto High School Poetry Competition every year, the Wheelbarrow Books Poetry Prize, and the Annie Balocating Prize for Poetry every Spring.
+We also administer the Wheelbarrow Books Poetry Prize, and the Annie Balocating Prize for Poetry every year.

 Do you offer workshops?